 Park District History

-THPRD: Serving the Community Since 1955
+Serving the Beaverton Area Since 1955

-Never one to shy away from a challenge, Elsie Stuhr began an initiative campaign to establish the Tualatin Hills Park & Recreation District.
+Never one to shy away from a challenge, Stuhr began an campaign to establish the Tualatin Hills Park & Recreation District.

-"In 1953, the City of Beaverton had a population of fewer than 3,000.
-The surrounding area was experiencing rapid growth.
+"In 1953, the City of Beaverton had a population of fewer than 3,000," Stuhr said.
+"The surrounding area was experiencing rapid growth.
 People who worked in Portland were seeking more space, a more peaceful environment, and lower taxes.
 They were creating suburban areas.
 Larger industries like Tektronix and Sawyers were making Washington County their home.
 This also brought more people.

 "Parents soon realized that while there was a more informal atmosphere in the suburbs, there was also a lack of recreational facilities for families, and no one seemed to be planning for future open space.
 You had to go to Forest Grove or Portland for swimming.
-There were two small parks in Beaverton and one tennis court in Garden Home..."
+There were two small parks in Beaverton and one tennis court in Garden Home."

-"The enthusiasm was so high at the end of the campaign that the evening before the election, the (City) Council had a banquet to celebrate," Elsie wrote.
+"The enthusiasm was so high at the end of the campaign that the evening before the election, the (City) Council had a banquet to celebrate," Stuhr wrote.
 "They wanted people to know that win or lose, they were proud of the effort."

 The next day, on March 4, 1955, voters approved the initiative.

-It's still true.
-In fact, thanks to the support of district patrons, THPRD is one of the nation's outstanding park and recreation districts.
+Today, THPRD is one of the nation's outstanding park and recreation districts.
 And district employees are dedicated to maintaining that high standard.
 It's their way of honoring the legacy of Elsie Stuhr.